-- It has an adjustable draw weight (when you loosen the bolt, the draw weight will decrease by 5lbs. and when you tighten them, they will increase the weight 5 lbs.).
+- It has an adjustable draw weight (when you loosen the bolt, the draw weight will decrease by 5lbs. and when you tighten them, they will increase the weight by 5 lbs.).

 - It’s a very great compound bow for beginners.

 - Because of its hefty 4.4 lbs. weight, it’s difficult to use for a long period of time.

-Bottom Line: If you’re looking for an accurate and powerful bow that is perfect for the beginner, then the SAS Rage 70 is the one you need.
+Bottom Line: If you’re looking for an accurate and powerful bow that is perfect for the beginner, the SAS Rage 70 is the one you need.
 It comes at a great price and is easy to use.

 Mid-High Price Range

-This bestseller has taken shooting and hunting into the next level.
-It offers incredible adjustability to match your development making it worthy to be dubbed as the “best compound bow under $500”.
-With combined Diamond performance and versatility, this bow features draw length adjustment from 13”-31” and draw weight adjustment from 5-70lbs.
+This bestseller has taken shooting and hunting to the next level.
+It offers incredible adjustability to match your development, making it worthy to be dubbed as the “best compound bow under $500”.
+With combined Diamond performance and versatility, this bow features draw length adjustment from 13”-31”, and draw weight adjustment from 5-70lbs.
 It even comes with a redesigned cam system that launches arrows at up to 310 fps.
-Measuring 31.5” one axle to the other, it delivers an effective let-off of 80% so you can easily hold full draw when you need to.
+Measuring 31.5”, one axle to the other, it delivers an effective let-off of 80% so you can easily hold full draw when you need to.

 - It comes with a whisker biscuit and a quiver.